 Includes fees associated with the integrated audits of our financial statements and internal controls over financial reporting, review of our Annual Report on Form 10-K, reviews of our interim financial statements and Quarterly Reports on Form 10-Q, statutory audits, and other attestation services related to regulatory filings.
-Also includes procedures to support the issuance of comfort letters related to actual and planned issuances of debt (2015).
+Also includes assistance with review and response to a Securities and Exchange Commission comment letter related to our 2016 Form 10-K (2017).